We have a range of funding options available through various state funding programs.

 Refer to Fees Schedule to get a full list of qualifications delivered by iTFE, where the applicant meets the eligibility criteria.

-TAS -Apprentice and Trainee Training Fund
+Tasmania - Apprentice and Trainee Training Fund

 ITFE is approved to deliver training through Skills Tasmania – Apprentice and Trainee Training fund.